ai-cfia/ailab-db/search-scores-and-weights.md

    score evaluates how closely the number of site references for a document aligns with the average within a given thematic context.
-Documents with typicality scores reflect a level of correspondence with the average number of references, indicating their alignment with the common standards within the specified topic.
+Documents with typicality scores reflect a level of correspondence with the average number of references, indicating their alignment within the specified topic.
 This ensures that the search results prioritize documents not only based on their relevance to the user's query but also considering how well they conform to the typical reference patterns within the targeted theme.

 1. **Didactic**: This score evaluates the informational value within content chunks that lack a defined structure such as tables.
 It focuses on the